9. Words

 Did you know?

 When a word that already exists is claimed to be an acronym, this is known as a backronym.
-There has been a recent trend of backronyms going viral on social media, masquerading as the true origin of the word, for example the false idea that news stands for notable events weather and sports, when it really comes from the word new from the early 15th century.
+There has been a recent trend of backronyms going viral on social media, masquerading as the true origin of the word.
+For example, a false idea now circulating says that news stands for notable events weather and sports, when the term really comes from the word new from the early 15th century.
 It is best to check an etymological dictionary before clicking “share” on such posts.

 Etymological dictionaries